IrinaStatsLab/iglu-py/README.md

 |    int\|float    |  numeric   |
 |       list       |   vector   |

-### Changing iglu-r Version
+### Changing the Version of "iglu-r" Used by "iglu-py"
 By default, the R-version [iglu v3.5.0](https://github.com/irinagain/iglu/blob/master/NEWS.md) comes embedded in iglu-py.
 However, you can change this version if you desire.

 Follow these simple steps below.

-1. **Uninstall Previous _iglu_ Version**: run the following code in Python to delete the previous version of _iglu_
+1. **Uninstall Previous _iglu-r_ Version**: run the following code in Python to delete the previous version of _iglu_

 ```
-import iglu_r
+import iglu_py

-iglu_r.uninstall_iglu()
+iglu_py.uninstall_iglu()
 ```

 2. **Install a new version of _iglu_**:
     * Way 1: Download most recent version released on [CRAN](https://cran.r-project.org/web/packages/iglu/index.html)
     ```
-    import iglu_r
+    import iglu_py

-    iglu_r.install_iglu(name = 'iglu', name_type = 'CRAN')
+    iglu_py.install_iglu(name = 'iglu', name_type = 'CRAN')
     ```
-    * Way 2: Get a TAR GZIP file of the desired _iglu_ version from [CRAN](https://cran.r-project.org/web/packages/iglu/) or make one by tar-gzipping the [iglu-r GitHub repo](https://github.com/irinagain/iglu) (the GitHub is slightly ahead of official-release on CRAN).
+    * Way 2: Get a TAR GZIP file of the desired _iglu-r_ version from [CRAN](https://cran.r-project.org/web/packages/iglu/) or make one by tar-gzipping the [iglu-r GitHub repo](https://github.com/irinagain/iglu) (the GitHub is slightly ahead of official-release on CRAN).
 Then do:
     ```
-    import iglu_r
+    import iglu_py

-    iglu_r.install_iglu(name = 'absolute/path/to/file', name_type = 'absolute')
+    iglu_py.install_iglu(name = 'absolute/path/to/file', name_type = 'absolute')
     ```

-3. **Update Metrics, If Needed:** You only need to edit the _iglu-r_ source code in Case 2 & 3 below.
+3. **Update Metrics, If Needed:** You only need to edit the _iglu-py_ source code in Case 2 & 3 below.
-    * CASE 1: A metric in the new _iglu_ version has different default parameters from the old _iglu_ version
+    * CASE 1: A metric in the new _iglu-r_ version has different default parameters from the old _iglu-r_ version
-        * **No change to _iglu-r_ source code needed.** Simply use the _iglu-r_ function as normal, passing in the required parameters and any optional ones as well.
+        * **No change to _iglu-py_ source code needed.** Simply use the _iglu-py_ function as normal, passing in the required parameters and any optional ones as well.

-    * CASE 2: A metric in the new _iglu_ version has different non-default/required parameters
+    * CASE 2: A metric in the new _iglu-r_ version has different non-default/required parameters
-        * Add the parameters to the function definition in `package-path/iglu/metrics.py`
+        * Add the parameters to the function definition in `package-path/iglu_py/metrics.py`
         * Then, in the `package-path` directory, run in the terminal
         ```
-        cd iglu_r/package-path/dir
+        cd directory/to/package-path/
-        pip uninstall iglu_r
+        pip uninstall iglu_py
         pip install .
         ```

     * CASE 3: The new `iglu-r` version has a metric not in previous iglu version:
-        1. add the metric to the `package-path/iglu/metrics.py` file following the examples already there (note: don't add "default parameters" to the function definition - instead, use `**kwargs` in Python to prevent overriding those defaults specified in the R package)
+        1. add the metric to the `package-path/iglu_py/metrics.py` file following the examples already there (note: don't add "default parameters" to the function definition - instead, use `**kwargs` in Python to prevent overriding those defaults specified in the R package)
-        2. import the metric into the `package-path/iglu/__init__.py` file
+        2. import the metric into the `package-path/iglu_py/__init__.py` file

 ## Functionality
-_iglu-r_ allows most functionality in _iglu_ including all metrics, data processing functions, and an interactive GUI.
+_iglu-py_ allows most functionality in _iglu-r_ including all metrics, data processing functions, and an interactive GUI.

 However, plotting programmatically is unavailable.
-Please use the Shiny app to generate and download plots in _iglu-r_ or the original _iglu_ R package. <u>**(There is no plan to support plotting programmatically in iglu-py due to the complexity of the task.)**</u>
+Please use the Shiny app to generate and download plots in _iglu-py_ or the original _iglu_ R package. <u>**(There is no plan to support plotting programmatically in iglu-py due to the complexity of the task.)**</u>

-See the table below to understand what is accessible in iglu Python vs. iglu R.
+See the tables below to understand what is accessible in _iglu-py_ vs. _iglu-r_.

 | Feature         |                                        Python                                        |                                            R                                            | Comment |
 |-----------------|:------------------------------------------------------------------------------------:|:---------------------------------------------------------------------------------------:|:-------:|